SuperOfficeDocs/superoffice-docs/user-guide/en/user-management/delete-user-group.md

 4. At the bottom of the **User group** screen, click the **Delete** button.
 5. If this user group contains users, you must move the users to another group.
 In the **Move users and subgroups to** list, select the user group to move them to.
 6. Click **Delete**.
-7. Click **OK** when you are asked if you want to delete the user group.
+7. Click **OK** to confirm.
 The user group is deleted and all users are moved to the group you selected in step 5.

 <!-- Referenced links -->